ankitakotadiya/Portfolio-iOS/README.md

 - User-Friendly Interface: The app features an intuitive design, making it easy for both doctors and clients to navigate, request, and send diet plans.
 - Seamless Communication: The app facilitates direct communication between Dr. Hanady and clients, allowing for quick feedback and adjustments to diet plans as necessary.
 - Track Progress: Clients can monitor their progress over time, providing valuable insights that help refine their diet plans and enhance their overall health journey.

+In addition to my primary roles, I have also worked as a freelancer with various clients, gaining valuable experience across different projects.
+This opportunity has allowed me to help businesses grow and achieve their goals through tailored solutions and dedicated support.
+My freelance work has not only enhanced my skills but also deepened my understanding of diverse industry needs and challenges.
+Throughout my projects, I have utilized a range of technologies to enhance functionality and deliver quality results.
+Some of the key technologies I have worked with include:

+**Technologies**
+ - Swift (UIKit & SwiftUI)
+ - Objective-C
+ - Async/Await
+ - Multithreading Programming Using GCD & Operation Queue
+ - Networking Interface Using URLSession
+ - PDF Creation Using CoreGraphics
+ - Storyboards, Xibs, and Programmatic UI
+ - CoreData, Realm data storage
+ - Firebase and Apple Push Notification
+ - Firebase (Crashlytics, Auth,Analytics)
+ - Local Notification
+ - A/B Testing Using Firebase Remote Config
+ - Memory Optimisation
+ - In-App-Purchase Using StoreKit
+ - Google and Apple Map Integration
+ - Social Media Authentication